 Benefit Description You pay After the calendar year deductible Home health services High Option Standard Option Home health care ordered by a Plan physician and provided by a registered nurse (RN), licensed practical nurse (LPN), licensed vocational nurse (LVN), or home health aide 15% of the Plan allowance 20% of the Plan allowance Services include oxygen therapy, intravenous therapy, and medications Not covered: All charges All charges Nursing care requested by, or for the convenience of, the patient or the patient's family Home care primarily for personal assistance that does not include a medical component and is not diagnostic, therapeutic, or rehabilitative Chiropractic High Option Standard Option Manipulation of the spine and extremities.
 Limited to 25 visits per calendar year \$15 per office visit (No deductible) \$20 per office visit (No deductible) Adjunctive procedures such as ultrasound, electrical muscle stimulation, vibratory therapy, and cold pack application.
 Children under the age of 13 must receive prior authorization for chiropractic care.
 Alternative treatments High Option Standard Option Coverage is limited to acupuncture for the following conditions.
 Acupuncture is limited to 12 visits per calendar year.
-15% of the Plan allowance 20% of the Plan allowance Nausea and vomiting of pregnancy (hyperemesis gravidarum) Post-operative nausea and vomiting Post-chemotherapy nausea and vomitingMigraines Chronic low back pain Chronic neck pain Knee osteoarthritis Not covered: Naturopathic services Hypnotherapy Biofeedback Acupuncture, other than listed above All charges All charges
+15% of the Plan allowance 20% of the Plan allowance Nausea and vomiting of pregnancy (hyperemesis gravidarum) Post-operative nausea and vomiting Post-chemotherapy nausea and vomiting • Migraines Chronic low back pain Chronic neck pain Knee osteoarthritis A 11 - 1 A 11 - 1 Not covered: • Naturopathic services All charges All charges Naturopatine services Hypnotherapy • Biofeedback • Acupuncture, other than listed above

 Benefit Description You pay After the calendar year deductible Educational classes and programs High Option Standard Option Nutritional Counseling - the assessment of a person's overall nutritional status followed by the assignment of an individualized diet, counseling, and/or nutritional therapies to treat a chronic illness or condition.
 Services must be delivered by a dietitian or facility-based program, ordered by a participating physician and offered by a participating provider.
 Coverage is limited to two visits per calendar year.
-Also see Medical nutrition therapy under Treatment therapies on page 42.
-15% of the Plan allowance 20% of the Plan allowance Tobacco Cessation - individual/group telephone counseling provided by UPMC Health Plan (call 800-807-0751), and overthe-counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
+Also see Medical nutrition therapy under Treatment therapies on page 39.
+15% of the Plan allowance 20% of the Plan allowance Tobacco Cessation - individual/group telephone counseling provided by UPMC Health Plan (call 800-807-0751), and over-the-counter (OTC) and prescription drugs approved by the FDA to treat tobacco dependence.
 You must have a written prescription from your doctor for all medications, including OTC, in order to obtain coverage.
 See Prescription drug benefits .
 Nothing (No deductible) Nothing (No deductible)